qrkourier/qrkourier.github.io/content/tech/securing-aws-credentials.md

 Many, if not most, developers and admins that use Amazon Web Services from their workstation have this non-encrypted file in their home directory.
 If that's you, then you are extremely vulnerable to the theft of your AWS identity if

   1. you lose custody of your non-encrypted portable device, or
-  2. any malicious process runs on your computer as *you*.
+  2. a malicious process designed to steal this credential runs on your computer as *you* (without elevated privileges).

 This is a critical vulnerability for you because it is very easy to exploit and the potential impact of an undetected, successful attack is enormous i.e. potentially an extinction-level event for your employer or enterprise if you are a sysadmin or developer or both.